 I have terrible eyes.
 Really awful.

 Add in long plane rides, time staring at a computer and lack of sleep and my eyes turn into itchy, dry orbs that I want to claw out of my head.
-Until recently however, I resolved myself to the fact that my eye issues were a fact of life until my doctor told me about Systane and Zaditor.
-(They both come in .5ml bottles which are perfect for putting in your carry-on bag.)
+Until recently however, I resolved myself to the fact that my eye issues were a fact of life until my doctor told me about a miracle combo: Systane and Zaditor.
+(They both come in .5ml bottles which are perfect for a carry-on bag.)

 (Before I continue, I am not a nurse or in the medical field so I would recommend that you speak with your ophthalmologist as I did before trying these drops yourself.)

 Both are over-the-counter eye drops that provide huge relief for dry eyes like mine and perhaps yours.
 Systane is a lubricant that helps with dry eye.
 There is an everyday drop that I use (see the link above) and the gel formula I break out when my eyes are truly on fire.
 (The gel is super goopy, so don’t try to read or do anything after you put it in, just put a drop in each eye when you go to bed, close your eyes and nod off.
 In the morning you’ll feel better.)

 Zaditor is a topical antihistamine that reduces itching and burning and the resulting inflammation.
 When I apply a combination of these two wonderful drops I’ve saved myself from the torture of my wussy eyes.